API conventions

 8000 | Internal Error | The server encountered an unexpected condition preventing it from fulfilling the request.
 Retry the request, and if the problem persists, contact Prove support. |

 8001 | Malformed Request | Ensure the request is valid JSON, is under 4 KB in size, and correct any invalid parameters.
-Invalid parameters are specified with the reason in the message field. |
+The API specifies invalid parameters and includes the reason in the message field. |

-8002 | Unauthorized Request | The request lacks valid authentication credentials for the target resource - ensure the correct credentials were used. |
+8002 | Unauthorized Request | The request lacks valid authentication credentials for the target resource.
+Ensure you used the correct credentials. |

 8003 | Step Called Out of Order | The request called an endpoint out of order.
 Check the next field for the proper endpoint to call. |

-8007 | Sandbox User Not Found | Ensure only test user information is used as input for requests unless otherwise specified in the test cases. |
+8007 | Sandbox User Not Found | Only use test user information as input for requests unless otherwise specified in the test cases. |

-8008 | Invalid Correlation ID | Ensure the correct Correlation ID is used as input for all endpoints other than Start.
-The Correlation ID is unique per user/session and cannot be used across transactions. |
+8008 | Invalid Correlation ID | Check the Correlation ID for errors.
+The Correlation ID is unique per session. |

-8009 | Sandbox Test User Access Denied | The test user cannot be accessed with your current product credentials.
+8009 | Sandbox Test User Access Denied | Your current product credentials can’t access the test user.
 Ensure you’re using test users with the matching Prove solution credentials. |

 8010 | Unauthorized for Country | This can mean one of two things: